hw654833612/NatureImageDecoding/README.md

 The main function of this code is to receive the response signals of the human visual cortex to achieve the classification decoding of visual image stimulation.
 -	NID_DeepLearning-fMRI.py

-The purpose of the file is to decode the category information of the visual stimulus for the multi-voxel, multi-time visual cortical response signal using deep learning models (RNN, LSTM, GRU, and CNN).
+The purpose of the file is to decode the category information of the visual stimulus for the multi-voxel, multi-time visual cortical response signal using deep learning models (RNN, LSTM, GRU, and 1d-CNN).

 -	NID_MachineLearning-fMRI.py